messDiv/MESS/docs/inference.rst

 to exhaustively search the space of parameters to maximize accuracy of the ML algorithm selected.
-Finally, the ``quick`` argument subsets the size of the simulation database to 1000 simulations, again as a means of running quickly to check framework behavior.
+Finally, the ``quick`` argument subsets the size of the simulation database to 1000 simulations, again as a means of running quickly to verify, for example, whether all the input data and simulations are formatted properly.
 In normal conditions, when you want to investigate real data you should use ``select_featers=True, param_search=True, quick=False``.
-This will result in much more accurate inference, yet will take *much* more time to run.
+This will result in much more accurate inference, yet will take **much** more time to run.

 The call to ``cla.predict()`` returns both the most likely community assembly model (``est``) and the model probabilities (``proba``), which